conorbmurphy/galvanizereference/README.md

 The **multi-armed bandit** is the question of which option you take given prior knowledge.
 There are two operative terms.  **Exploitation** leverages your current knowledge in order to get the highest expected reward at that time.  **Exploration** is testing other options to determine how good each one is.
 Multi-armed bandit is now a big part of reinforcement learning (a branch of AI) more than it is part of stats.
 You can use this for dynamic A/B testing, budget allocation amongst competing projects, clinical trials, adaptive routing for networks minimizing delays, and reinforcement learning.

-**Regret** is teh difference between the maximal reward mean and the reward at time t.
+**Regret** is the difference between the maximal reward mean and the reward at time t.
 You can never know what our actual regret is.
 We don't know the true mean of a click-through rate, for instance.
 Regret can be seen as how often you choose the suboptimal bandit (a cost function to minimize).

 There are four main multi-armed bandit algorithms: